coldest country in the world

 • Tajikistan

 Tajikistan has a continental climate with hot summers and cold winters, particularly in its mountainous regions.
-Winter temperatures can dip to -20°C, but summers can be quite hot, reaching 25°C.
+Winter temperatures can dip to -20°C, but summers can be hot, reaching 25°C.

 • Sweden